 - The need for school and family initiatives

 - Risk and protective factors

 - Violent behaviour and youth culture

-Alternatively, book a 2020 Rising Knife & Gun Crime Awareness training or workshop package.
+Alternatively, book a 2020 Dreams Knife & Gun Crime Awareness training or workshop package.